 A quintet of travelers journey in a wagon through Comanche county includes a tinhorn and his woman, a sheriff escorting an accused murderer, and a sea captain with a checkered past.
 After a renegade Indian tells them about a virgin gold field as thanks for saving his life, the group becomes fixated on the gold as greed becomes their prime motivation.
 Written by

-Robert Lippert, the force behind Lippert Films and later Regal Films, was a very resourceful Poverty Row filmmaker from the late 40s through the 50s who managed to make extremely interesting films with even more surprisingly interesting casts on a low budget.
+Robert Lippert, the force behind Lippert Films and later Regal Films, was a very resourceful Poverty Row filmmaker from the late 40s through the 50s who managed to make extremely interesting films with even more interesting casts on a low, sometimes shoestring, budget.
 He covered all the B film genres: Film Noir ("A Stolen Face"), Westerns ("Little Big Horn"), science fiction ("Rocket Ship X-M"), horror ("Lost Continent"), and war ("The Steel Helmet").
-It occasional even did more expensive period dramas (like "The Baron of Arizona") with class and some style.
+The studio occasionally even turned out more expensive period dramas (like "The Baron of Arizona") with class and some style.

-"The Tall Texan" is a minor masterpiece, weaving themes from more traditional Westerns like "Stagecoach" with lust, deceit, greed, betrayal, fate, irony, and other Noirish elements including a disparate group of mismatched, morally ambiguous travelers thrown together by fate, who walk a thin line between their desire for materialistic gain and literal survival.
+"The Tall Texan" is a minor masterpiece, interweaving themes from more traditional Westerns like "Stagecoach" with Noirish elements like lust, deceit, greed, betrayal, fate, paranoia, and irony with a disparate group of mismatched, morally ambiguous travelers thrown together by fate.

-A great cast of Film Noir types (femme fatale Marie Windsor, laconic antihero Lloyd Bridges, fish-out-of-water sea captain with a shady past Lee J. Cobb,t, morally corrupt lawman Stanley Herrick, and unprincipled bottom-feeder Luther Adler) look as though they would be equally comfortable in a Twentieth Century urban setting.
-However, they are also perfectly suited here, claustrophobically trapped in a maze of giant boulders, unfriendly Indians, and their own greed and lust for gold.
+A great cast of Film Noir types (femme fatale Marie Windsor, laconic antihero Lloyd Bridges, fish-out-of-water sea captain with a shady past Lee J. Cobb, morally corrupt lawman Stanley Herrick, and ruthlessly unprincipled bottom-feeder Luther Adler) look as though they would be equally comfortable in a Twentieth Century urban setting with dingy buildings, rain-soaked streets and shadowy alleyways.
+However, they are also perfectly suited here, claustrophobically trapped in a metaphoric maze of giant boulders, unfriendly Indians, and their own greedy lust for gold.

-Under the taut direction of Elmo Williams, the editing genius who transformed HIGH NOON from an average Western into a taut, edge-of-your seat masterpiece, THE TALL TEXAN is a highly recommended sleeper that both fans of westerns as well as Film Noir should enjoy.
+Under the taut direction of Elmo Williams, the editing genius who transformed "High Noon" from a routine Western into a taut, edge-of- your-seat masterpiece, "The Tall Texan" is a highly recommended sleeper that both fans of Westerns and Film Noir will enjoy.

 0 of 0 people found this review helpful.